6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 A transaction is a collection of read/write operations that succeed only if all the contained operations are successful.
 If the transaction is not executed properly, it can create consistency issues in the data.

 The opening balance for account A500 was $9000, and $1000 was withdrawn.
-At the end of the day, the A500 account should have a balance of $8000, but it is showing as $4000.
+At the end of day, the A500 account should have a balance of $8000, but it shows $4000.
 This discrepancy occurred because the transaction was not executed properly, creating inconsistency in the data.

 Data values and volumes are expected to remain consistent over time, with only minor variations unless there is a significant business change.

-Example: You receive IBM stock prices every day, and suddenly you notice that the value has increased by 10 times.
-A 1000% increase in the stock price in a single day is nearly impossible.
-This could be a simple mistake of misplacing the decimal.
+Example: You receive IBM stock prices every day, and suddenly, you notice a tenfold increase in its value.
+A 1000% increase in stock prices in a single day is nearly impossible.
+This could simply be a decimal placement error.

 Similarly, most companies acquire customers at a steady and consistent pace.
 If the business typically acquires about 500 new customers every day, and suddenly one day the number zooms to thousands, it’s highly likely that the data was loaded twice due to an error.
 If the customer count suddenly drops to zero, it’s possible that the data processor failed to run for that day.